 How to Set Up All About Reading So You Can Use It Again

-Furthermore, I cannot guarantee that my method saves any money.
-For me, however, it saves time and my sanity - esp. since I have three kids in three separate grades.
-I will be using the material 3 times and am terrible at night-before or week-of prep.
-I do far better with a project that I prep well in advance so that when school starts it is just open and go.
+I will be using the material 3 times, and I’m terrible at night-before or week-of prep.
+I do far better with a project that I prep well in advance so that when school starts it is just open and go. #lazy

 Read my All About Reading curriculum review.